liris-xr/PLUME/docs/recorder/recorded-data/audio.md

 # Audio

-The `AudioRecorderModule` can be used to record the audio stream sent to the [AudioListener](https://docs.unity3d.com/Manual/class-AudioListener.html) component.
-When enabled, a separate `.wav` file containing the audio samples will be created alongside the record file.
+The audio stream from the [AudioListener](https://docs.unity3d.com/Manual/class-AudioListener.html) is automatically recorded when the `AudioRecorderModule` is enabled in the settings.
+The audio is recorded as a `.wav` file alongside the record file.

 !!! warning
     The audio recorder module is disabled by default in the settings.
 If you want to record audio, make sure to enable it before running your experiment.